 You reach for your cell phone and dial.
 Half asleep, John's wife answers the phone and you apologize, explain that the building has blown up and ask that John come immediately in to work.

 There is a long pause followed by inconsolable crying: "John is at work!"
 Now you have two problems.
-This is a prime example of what not to do in
+This is a prime example of what not to do in communicating with your employees after disaster strikes.

 Establishing command and control